alexkurowski/solo-toolkit/README.md

 #### Tab stops

 Code blocks with only spaces (e.g. `` ` ` ``) will be rendered as a blank space with a set width.
 Useful when you need a table-like formatting without an actual table.

-### Inline tab stops

-Note that this feature is disabled by default and can be enabled in plugin settings.

 ## Installation